gabtordjman/grafana-logon/README.md

 # Grafana Logon Monitor

-## *still in development, configurations files and dashboard may change in the future !*
+## *still in development as you can see by the screenshot.
+Configurations files and dashboard may change in the future, so be sure to update !*

 ## Overview
 **Grafana Logon Monitor** is a centralized monitoring solution for Windows authentication events.
 It captures, analyzes, and visualizes in real-time logins, logoffs, and authentication attempts across your Windows infrastructure.